MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/managed-instance-management-pack-automatic-monitoring.md

 Ensure that the account that you use must have either the **Owner** role (or higher), **Active Directory Administrator**, **Service Administrator**, or **Сo-Administrator**.

+Select an expiration date for the new application client secret.

 ![Screenshot showing the Automatic Configuring SPN.](./media/managed-instance-management-pack/spn-configuration.png)

 If you select the **Auto-Create SPN** option, the **Microsoft Azure sign-in** window will be displayed.
 In this window, enter your work, school, or personal Microsoft account credentials, select **Next**, and complete the form.